orbilius101/Orbilius/README.md

    CREATE POLICY "Project access" ON projects
      FOR SELECT USING (
        auth.uid() = student_id OR auth.uid() = teacher_id
      );

+   -- Admin users can update admin_code table
+   CREATE POLICY "Admin can update admin code" ON admin_code
+     FOR ALL USING (
+       EXISTS (
+         SELECT 1 FROM users
+         WHERE users.id = auth.uid()
+         AND users.user_type = 'admin'
+       )
+     );

    -- Similar policies for submissions table